 The common swimming area is located just a few feet from the two-storey cottage.
 It is very accessible, and everyone loves diving and playing on that spot.
-There are shallow parts as well as an instant deep place which is suitable for diving and snorkeling.
+There are shallow parts at Coto Kidz Masinloc as well as an increasingly deeper parts which are suitable for diving and snorkeling.

 The remote area is somewhat easy to deal with but you need a little bit of patience, tactics and you must not play there alone.
 Before you can access the shallow part of the remote area, people need to pass through a couple of slippery and dangerous stones which has a strong current of water on it.
 Don’t worry; it’s just easy as one-two-and three!
 But always remember to exercise extreme caution.